 A cardiothoracic surgeon is a medical doctor who specializes in surgical procedures of the heart, lungs, esophagus, and other organs in the chest.
 This includes surgeons who can be called cardiac surgeons, cardiovascular surgeons, general thoracic surgeons, and congenital heart surgeons.
 Following your general surgery residency, you will be able to pursue further specialization in thoracic or cardiothoracic surgery.
 Thoracic surgery residencies are very difficult to match into, with only 36 spots offered in 28 programs.
-Of the 72 US seniors who applied, fewer than half matched into a position.
-Here are the best medical schools for surgery, including thoracic surgery residency matches.
+Of the 72 US seniors who applied in 2018, fewer than half matched into a position.
+Here are notable medical schools for surgery, including thoracic surgery residency matches.

 [RELATED: Browse MCAT Class and Test Options by State ]

 Third-year medical students at BUMC are offered a Thoracic Surgery Rotation.
 Duties include operating room, clinic, and rounds.
 Students learn diagnosis and surgical management of esophageal, mediastinal and pulmonary disease.
 BUMC saw one of its seniors match into a coveted thoracic surgery residency in 2018.
-A highly competitive program, BUMC has 172 seats open every year, with incoming median MCAT score and GPA at 518 and 3.83.
+A highly competitive program, BUMC has about 160 open every year.

 [ Learn more about Harvard Medical School ]

 UCSF’s medical school 2018 match results included 15 matches into various surgical residencies, nine of which were into surgery and surgery-preliminary and one of whom went into thoracic surgery.
-With the median GPA and MCAT scores sitting at 3.85 and 517, UCSF received more than 7,700 applications for 149 seats.
+UCSF’s entering class’s median undergraduate GPA sits at 3.8 and the average MCAT score percentile for students entering in 2019 was 94.
+It routinely receives more than 7,700 applications.
 Most matriculants come from California residents and a significant percentage of the student body is made up of students underrepresented in medicine.
 As part of the surgery core clerkship program, students work both in the inpatient service and the outpatient clinic and follow-up on patients when they are admitted to the surgical service.
 Students take calls once a week and participate in team rounds, in clinics, and in the operating room.
 Students also do work-ups on patients who present with acute surgical illness.

 [ Learn more about UCSF School of Medicine ]